pkeir/pkeir.github.io/_drafts/nary-swap.md

 The operator's definition comprises a move assignment, and a return statement.
 The move assignment is reassuringly similar to those in `swap` or `swap3`, with the additional consideration to work on the `x` member of the two `wrap` objects involved.

-The value returned by the operator value will be required by the fold expression; just as `((0-1)-2)`[^2] "returns" the result of `(0-1)` as the minuend of the remaining subtraction expression.
-Let's see the expected use of the `wrap` class in another version of a binary swap function:
+The value returned by the operator will be required by the fold expression; just as `((0-1)-2)`[^2] "returns" the result of `(0-1)` as the minuend of the remaining subtraction expression.
+Let's demonstrate the `wrap` class in another version of a binary swap function:

 ```cpp
 template <typename T>